olisystems/go-w3-implementations/README.md

 Just run _go build_ in the root directory to build the main package in _main.go_

+Run _go build productionsevents.go_ in the ./events directory to build the events package.

 ### Cross-compile for any target system

 Just use [xgo](https://github.com/karalabe/xgo) and the go toolchain which will make your live easy.